 Brian’s entry into the wondrous world of wealth came at a young age, as his parents decided to give Brian the greatest gift of all, the gift of wealth.
 Something called a Robo.
 A robot, Brian asked with eyes gleaming with excitement.
 No Brian.
 A Robo.
 It’s a financial app for kids.
 Brian’s heart sunk in despair.

-While most kids his age all got the same gifts from the same toy stores, Brian got money.
+While most kids his age got the same gifts from the same toy stores, Brian got money.
 Not a lot, at first.
 While other kids received coins for their chores to spend on candy, Brian got his digitally.
-He couldn’t spend it, in fact, he could only see it in an app.
+He couldn’t spend it; he could only see it in an app.
 The little acorn on the screen had slowly grown roots, as birthdays and chores gathered a few dollars at a time like little raindrops on his acorn.
 His parents were pretty weird about it, and when he blew the candles on his cake every year, he would get dozens of notifications about new raindrops.
 It made him blush with embarrassment.
 What good is money if you can’t use it?

 Safe to spend

 There was a debit card attached to the app, but you couldn’t spend your actual wealth.
 There was a different tab for earnings, like from salary.
-Most frustratingly you weren’t even allowed to spend that, just half of it!
+Most frustratingly, you weren’t even allowed to spend that, just half of it!
 The rest went into your wealth and got invested automatically.
 It drove Brian insane.
-He was poor, and had to work odd jobs on weekends, only to get half of that measly amount to spend on beer.
+He was poor and had to work odd jobs on weekends, only to get half of that measly amount to spend on beer.
 Let’s just say he never got very drunk.
 At least he could get a new pair of jeans every year.
 Second hand.

-Some of his friends had just given up, satisfied to live away their measly existence on UBI.
+Some of his friends had just given up, satisfied to live away from their measly existence on UBI.
 At least the “Vinternet” was free.
 It was what replaced the regular boring Internet.
-All you needed were government-issued contact lenses, that you could switch on with a gesture.
-That would transport you into a virtual existence where you could actually do stuff.
+All you needed were government-issued contact lenses that you could switch on with a gesture.
+That would transport you into a virtual existence where you could do stuff.
 You could travel.
 You could do nostalgic jobs like surgery or accounting.
 You could even get drunk, virtually.
 A lot of his friends lived for that.
 Somehow, even though Brian couldn’t explain it, he wanted something real.
-He wanted to still continue his human story as a human, not as a video game.
+He wanted to continue his human story as a human, not as a video game.
 So he got his EP score up to 10,000 and shipped off to nursing school.

 After a few years of more school, Brian was on the nursing circuit.
 Mostly that meant scooting around town visiting old folks in their homes.
 Luckily, the heaving lifting like bathing and diapers were already done by robots.
 His job was half psychologist, half nurse.
 He measured things like blood pressure mostly for the physical interaction, as by now all that data flowed in real-time to the PGAI.
 That was short for Pretty General Artificial Intelligence, but it was colloquially known as the Pig-eye.
 It wasn’t pretty, in fact, you couldn’t see it all as it was just virtual, and certainly not general in the military sense, just that it kind of knew what to do better than humans did.
 People said it wasn’t actually even one thing, it was just a collection of thousands of simple algorithms that performed at beyond level ability for individual tasks.
 So, Pig-eye gradually just took over most decisions in daily life, kind of like following GPS orders but for everything else like what to eat and when to sleep and exercise.
 If you needed medication it just arrived by little drone packets to your doorstep.
 You didn’t know what was in them, but since nobody got sick anymore, they just took them without much thought.